Posts Tagged ‘high school scholarships’

 4. You need to start the search early in the year, preferably in January, because you will need to bring proof of taxes paid for the last year.
 The tax return documents are the ones used by the Government and Ministry of Education to evaluate your situation and grant parental financial aid for scholarships.

 5. Once you get these documents, make copies of your financial statements and attach them to school files.
-Make a different file for each private school you are considering for scholarship and make sure they are send out in time, usually by late May, so that they will be processed as soon as possible.
+Make a different file for each private school you are considering for scholarship and make sure they are sent out in time, usually by late May, so that they will be processed as soon as possible.

 6. Even if the scholarships for private high schools are usually based on the particular financial needs of each family, it doesn’t hurt proving your child’s school performances.
 Allow teachers from the new schools to talk to the child, make him take part in some tests of that school and make sure he scores high.
 Also, talk to the teachers in his previous school, and select those that like your child the most.
 Then ask then to address recommendation letters to each of the private schools you have in mind.